SumitSharma2000/Recipe-By-Sumit/README.md

 Recipe Management App

-Overview
-This is a recipe management web application built using React.js.
+Overview-This is a recipe management web application built using React.js.
 It allows users to search for recipes, view details of each recipe, and save their favorite recipes for future reference.
 The application utilizes the Spoonacular API to retrieve recipe data.

 Features
 Recipe Search: Users can search for recipes by entering keywords or specific ingredients.